perfsonar/docs/install_debian.rst

 Installation Instructions
 =========================

-All you need to do is to configure the perfSONAR Debian repository source, along with our signing key, on your Debian machine.
+All you need to do is to configure the perfSONAR Debian repository source, along with our signing key, on your Debian/Ubuntu machine.
 This can be done with the following commands:
 ::

    cd /etc/apt/sources.list.d/